Chart Color Schemes

 Mount Annan is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Mount Annan's dwelling structures, as per the latest Census, consisted of 96.6% houses and 3.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 92.7% houses and 7.3% other dwellings.
-Home ownership in Mount Annan was at 24.0%, similar to the Sydney metro level, with mortgaged dwellings at 55.5% and rented ones at 20.5%.
+Mount Annan's dwelling structures, as per the latest Census, consisted of 96.6% houses and 3.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This differed slightly from Sydney metro's composition of 92.7% houses and 7.3% other dwellings.
+Home ownership in Mount Annan was at 24.0%, similar to Sydney metro, with the remaining dwellings either mortgaged (55.5%) or rented (20.5%).
 The median monthly mortgage repayment in Mount Annan was $2,196, lower than Sydney metro's average of $2,383.
-Median weekly rent in Mount Annan was recorded at $470, compared to Sydney metro's $480.
-Nationally, Mount Annan's mortgage repayments were higher at $2,196 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Weekly rent figures were recorded at $470, comparable to Sydney metro's $480.
+Nationally, Mount Annan's mortgage repayments exceeded the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing